TheRealJensJK/IDG_gc_1007_gc_12_GuardiansOfCSS/README.md

 [Favorite Colour](https://jonimitchell.com/music/song.cfm?id=296 "Favorite Colour") by Joni Mitchel

-## :package: Methodology and principles
+## :pushpin: Methodologies and principles

 ### :package: Separation of Concerns:
 We will use SoC in order to prevent repeating ourselves (DRY).